ott-jax/ott/README.md

 OTT-JAX is a toolbox providing sturdy, scalable and efficient solvers for those problems.
 OTT builds upon the [JAX](https://jax.readthedocs.io/en) framework.
 Some of JAX features include [JIT](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Using-jit-to-speed-up-functions), [auto-vectorization](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Auto-vectorization-with-vmap) and [implicit differentiation](https://jax.readthedocs.io/en/latest/notebooks/Custom_derivative_rules_for_Python_code.html).

-The typical ingredient in OT problem consists in two probability measures (an efficient way to encode weighted sets of points), and a cost function comparing points.
-The main design choice in OTT comes from the idea of encapsulating these two in a `Geometry` object (to be selected among a few of them that are pre-implemented, the most common being that comparing two points-clouds of vectors, with a cost that is the squared Euclidean distance, as illustrated in the example below:
+The typical ingredient in OT problems consists of two discrete measures (an efficient way to encode weighted sets of points), and a cost function comparing points.
+By default, OTT assumes that the measures are supported on vectors, and that these vectors are compared with a squared Euclidean distance, as given below:

 ## Example